 Not adaptogens but still helpful for adrenal health:

 - Whole food vitamin C- We don’t store much vitamin C in the body, but most of what we do store is in the adrenals.
 When we’re stressed, we can burn through those stores.
-My favorite whole food vitamin C is Synergy Pure Radiance.
+My favorite whole food vitamin C is Perfect Supplements’ Acerola Cherry Powder!
+OR check out Earthley’s Immune-Aid!
+They now have powder or capsules to choose from too.
 You can also use single sources like amla, acerola cherry, or rosehip powder.

 - Nettle infusions- these are basically a whole body tonic but they can be so helpful for those with adrenal issues.
 Anyone with adrenal fatigue will have issues with low nutrients.
 Nettle infusions are one of the best ways to replenish these nutrients.
 Read all about nettles here!

 Why adaptogens are not meant to “treat” cortisol:

 A great comment from my previous HTMA practitioner Denise on this issue: “I’m not in the camp that we should be treating actual cortisol levels, so having low cortisol alone would not be a dis-qualifier for me.
 Adaptogens aren’t meant to be used as in “match a pill to the ill.”
 They work so much more on the person as a whole.
 This very topic actually was discussed in my clinical herbalist group yesterday where not one single herbalist (at least 2 of which run herbal schools) said that they test cortisol before giving adaptogens.
 One said that he did loads of cortisol testing between 2005-11 and ending up abandoning it because in his words, “it was notoriously inaccurate.”

 All agreed that it is much more valuable to learn the adaptogens intimately and get to know the person well and match accordingly.
 This is also what I have learned in my herbalism course taught by Aviva Romm who is a MD and herbalist.”